 Currently, numerous disinfectants and curing chemicals are widely used for sterilization purposes.
 These chemicals pose grave threats to the environment as well as lead to residue after its usage.
 These factors could propel the replacement of harmful disinfectants and curing chemicals with UV ICDs.

 However, comparatively lower costs of conventional disinfectant products coupled with the inability of UV ICDs to treat residuals could hamper the adoption and growth of UV ICDs during the forecast period.

 Hospitals dominate the global UV infection control device market.
-Most of the hospitals employ some type of UV ICDs in their premises.
-UV ICDs are used in operation room, equipment room, patient room, and can also be used in the duct, surface, and mobile rooms among others in hospitals.
+Most hospitals employ some type of UV ICDs on their premises.
+UV ICDs are used in the operation rooms, equipment room, and patient room, and can also be used in the duct, surface, and mobile rooms among others in hospitals.
 Hospital-acquired infections (HAI) and drug-resistant bacteria could be sterilized and prevented with the aid of UV ICDs.
 Thus, hospitals have a huge demand for UV ICDs.
 Hospitals contributed to around 40% share of the total demand for UV ICDs in 2016.

 Water, wastewater & process water treatment application contributed to more than USD 1,300 million in 2016.
 UV ICDs assist in treating water, wastewater, and processed water from industries.
 Treatment by UV ICDs does not leave any by-products in the treated water and is comparatively cheaper and easily available as compared to other water treatment technologies.
 Surface disinfection application is expected to grow at a leading CAGR of more than 20% during the forecast period.